 Shade and Illuminate,

 Makeup minimalists will love Make Up For Ever's sleek Artist Face Colors palette.
 Read: You pick the colors, then pop 'em into the palette to create one, easy-to-tote compact.

 Artist Face Color Highlight, Sculpt and Blush Powder,

 For Fair Skin Tones "Surratt’s blush in Grisaille is a great contour that has no orange tones," says Dubroff.
 "If you’re fair, and you use something with any warmth at all, it’s like the kiss of contour death.
 This is perfect because it’s a nice, soft tone."

 This contour stick blends easily and adds just a small hint of color for those with even the fairest of complexions.

-Hoola Cream-to-Powder Quickie Contour Stick, $28, available at
+Hoola Cream-to-Powder Quickie Contour Stick,

 For Medium Skin Tones